loeffel-io/docs/docs/1.0/makeless-client/the-basics.md

   ...
 ```

-The shared configuration ignores any service configuration.
+The shared configuration ignores any `service` and `use` configuration.

 ### Parameters